candacetribble/candace/README.md

 ### My Job
 As a manager, it is my job to:

-- Support and help develop well-functioning teams
+- Support and help develop high-functioning teams
 - Set context, share expectations, and build trust
 - Attract and retain world-class talent, adding to the diversity of perspectives represented in the team